Deasun/CorporateNetworks/README.md

 The application is styled using HTML, CSS, and JavaScript (inc JQuery).
 It was developed using Visual Studio Code (v1.41.1) and is hosted on the [Heroku](https://www.heroku.com/) mobile application platform.

+While waiting for the Corporate Network to be generated, latest News from Corporate Watch is displayed.
+This news is scraped from [Corporate Watch](https://corporatewatch.org/) once daily using the [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) python library.

 ### Development and Production
 During development, store the following environment variables in a **dev_config.py** file (add to .gitignore) in the local directory: